 Vertikal Comment

 The company is hoping to create some space for itself in what appears to be a growing market, fitting in between Tadano, Sennebogen and Liebherr and the Chinese competitors such as Sany and Zoomlion.
-It could score well on being technically a little simpler that the most sophisticated models on the market, while having a rugged heavy duty design to handle the abuse that this type of crane can receive on some jobsites.
-This is the first or what it hopes will eventually expect to be a four model product line.
+It could score well on the fact that it is technically a little less complex than the most sophisticated models on the market, while having a rugged heavy duty design to handle the abuse that this type of crane can receive on some jobsites.
+This is the first of what it hopes will eventually be a four model product line.

-It is aimed primarily at the North American and European markets, but Terex/Raimondi will naturally hope to take some market share from the Chinese producers in the Middle East.
-Will it succeed possibly, but that depends on what sort of numbers it hopes to achieve – it is starting off with modest targets and hoping to build from there.
-Expect models in the region of 100 tonnes and a 50 tonner next.
+It is aimed primarily at the North American and European markets, but Terex/Raimondi will naturally hope to take some market share from Chinese producers in the Middle East and possibly South America.
+Will it succeed?
+Possibly, but that depends on what sort of numbers it hopes to achieve – it is starting off with modest targets and hoping to build from there.
+Expect models in the region of 100 tonnes and 50 tonnes to follow.

 What this does demonstrate is Raimondi’s desire to become a more mainstream crane manufacturer with a wider product line, over the longer term.